 On the question of what to drink, it very much depends what you feel like.
 Beer is popular, and Carlsberg, San Miguel, and Tsing Tao all widely available.
 Spirits are expensive, especially imported whiskeys and vodkas, while local knockoffs and those imported from India will have you running for the bathroom and then AA in the morning.
 The city’s Portuguese heritage means there is often a very decent—sometimes excellent—selection of fine wines available at very good prices.

 01 of 05

 Set in Taipa Village, the Old Taipa Tavern is the sort of sleepy local pub you’d find on the back roads of Cork.
-The out of the way location is certainly part of the charm, and means most of the customers are regulars – mostly local expats.
-It has a everyone-knows-your-name community club friendliness that’s missing from most Macau pubs.
-Go here to sip a few pints, dive into a newspaper and get into an argument about Venezuelan oil nationalization.
-Other attractions include occasional live music and comedy and Irish style pub grub – including a breakfast.
+The out of the way location is certainly part of the charm and means most of the customers are regulars—mostly local expats.
+It has an everyone-knows-your-name community club friendliness that’s missing from most Macau pubs.
+Go here to sip a few pints, dive into a newspaper and get into an argument about politics.
+Other attractions include occasional live music and comedy and Irish style pub grub—including a breakfast.

 - Address: No 21, Rua de Negociantes, Taipa

 Something unique for a city used to dive bars or lifeless casino lounges, Macau Soul is an upmarket wine bar with a passion for jazz.
 Set in the heart of Macau, under the shadow of St Paul’s—an area that was once bereft of a decent place to have a drink—Macau Soul is fitted with fine art, stained glass windows and a wine collection that is nothing short of stellar.
 Yet it doesn’t feel snobby.
 The owners are welcoming, the crowd friendly and the setting cozy—while the live jazz and other music usually excellent.
 There is also a very decent menu, although prices can be prohibitive.

 - Address: No 31, Rua de Sao Paulo, Macau